ibm-cloud-docs/Cloudant/security/manage-scc.md

 ### Available goals for {{site.data.keyword.cloudant_short_notm}}
 {: #cloudant-available-goals}

-- Check whether Cloudant is accessible only through HTTPS
+- Check whether Cloudant is accessible only through HTTPS.
-- Check whether Cloudant is enabled with encryption
+- Check whether Cloudant is enabled with encryption.
-- Check whether Cloudant is enabled with customer-managed encryption and Bring Your Own Key (BYOK)
+- Check whether Cloudant is enabled with customer-managed encryption and Bring Your Own Key (BYOK).